stevewithington/muracontacts/README.md

 If you want ot be able to play around with the files, and make changes, please note that this project uses [Grunt](http://gruntjs.com/) for combining and minifying JavaScript, Less, and CSS files.
 If you haven't used Grunt before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.

 Assuming you have [Node.js](https://nodejs.org) installed, you'll need to run `npm install` from the terminal within the project directory before running Grunt.
-Once you've done that, you may install the required plugins with these commands:

-* `npm install grunt-contrib-concat --save-dev`
-* `npm install grunt-contrib-uglify --save-dev`
-* `npm install grunt-contrib-less --save-dev`
-* `npm install grunt-contrib-watch --save-dev`
+Once you've done that, you should now be able to run `grunt` from the command line to compile scripts and less/css files.
+Or, run `grunt watch` to have your files automatically compile every time you save your files.

 ## License